This past summer, three of six members of my household discovered they had pinworms. This is our story of how we got rid of these parasites.

 - This infection does not reflect uncleanliness or poor hygiene and frequently does recur.

 The gears in my head were turning, trying to recall any prior knowledge I had of worms, and came up with a few memories.
-Firstly, my husband, who grew up in Ireland had mentioned something about them.
+Firstly, my husband, who grew up in Ireland, had mentioned something about them.
 Hearing stories of my husband’s upbringing on the West coast of Ireland would remind anyone of the typical grandparent telling you how they walked to school barefoot in the snow.
 My husband was the oldest of seven siblings and they all would cringe when it was discovered that one of them had worms.
-Apparently there was an awful tasting purple medicine which his mother had in her cabinet of old fashioned Irish medicinal cures, and that when one child had worms they all had to ingest this medicine, a traumatic childhood memory.
+Apparently, there was an awful-tasting purple medicine that his mother had in her cabinet of old-fashioned Irish medicinal cures and that when one child had worms they all had to ingest this medicine, a traumatic childhood memory.

 I also recalled Dr. Oz, of the Dr. Oz Television Show, mentioning the use of tape; I know this is also graphic, but the tape is placed on the anal opening at night, in order to verify the existence of the worms, given that they come out at night to lay eggs.

 After making an appointment to see the pediatrician and having the enjoyable task of describing to the receptionist the reason for the visit, I proceeded to do what any person does nowadays when a medical concern arises—ask Mr. Google about it (maybe we should change his name to Dr. Google).

 I searched for natural remedies and came up with strange-sounding health food store concoctions that seemed difficult to track down.
 Some of the more practical advice, though, was to not only wash the bedding daily but to wash the walls as well, a scary thought and a sure way to ruin the summer relaxation I had planned.
 Other suggestions involved washing hands before meals and snacks, of course, as well as eating lots of garlic, two things that seemed easy enough.